 Your graphic MUST be easy to read, especially on a mobile device so make sure colors pop and fonts are readable and large!

 And your best tools for graphic design?
-What do you use to quickly churn out such daringly beautiful graphics like this one?
-Who is this tool suitable for?
+What graphic design apps do you use to quickly churn out such daringly beautiful graphics like this one?
+Who is this graphic design app suitable for?

 I have so many favorite tools but the top of my list definitely includes Canva!